Please review these guidelines as you prepare to give your presentation at Museums and the Web.

 This is a very nice application, when used carefully.
 But reading the text of your Powerpoint™ slides is as great a mistake as reading a written paper.
 Slides can introduce the speaker and paper title, present a high level outline, show the audience the text of a quotation, illustrate with a diagram where words fail, provide a conclusion, state provocative ideas, or leave open questions that will be remembered after you sit down.

 But slides that drill relentlessly down an outline only to arrive at your text are just plain dull.
 Spend some time thinking about effective visuals.

 Want to see some good presentations?
-Check out those given at Museums and the Web in the past in our Slideshare group.
+Check out those given at Museums and the Web in the past on our YouTube Channel.

 Length of Speaking Time

 Check with the chair of your session about speaking times.
 Typically you will have either 20 or 30 minutes in total, and some of this should be reserved for questions and discussions.
 If your portion of the shared time is 20 minutes, plan to speak for no more than 12.
 If it is 30 minutes, plan to speak for no more that 20.
 You’ll have a bit of space to over-run, and still leave time for questions.
 Having a limited amount of time means that you should not try to say everything – it is more important to focus on the part of your thesis that is new or different and deserves further explanation.

 Your written paper probably has a section establishing the background – telling about your museum, about your funding, about the team working on your project.
 Please DO NOT use your time at the podium to tell the audience these things.
 They are all fellow professionals who have come to MW to hear what you have to say – they can read the background for themselves.